Economic liberalization in the post–World War II era: New Zealand

 Deregulation created a very business-friendly regulatory framework.
 A survey 2008 study ranked it 99.9% in "Business freedom", and 80% overall in "Economic freedom", noting amongst other things that it only takes 12 days to establish a business in New Zealand on average, compared with a worldwide average of 43 days.
-Other indicators measured were property rights, labour market conditions, government controls and corruption, the last being considered "next to non-existent" in the Heritage Foundation and The Wall Street Journal study.
+Other indicators measured were property rights, labour market conditions, government controls and corruption, the last being considered "next to non-existent" in The Heritage Foundation and The Wall Street Journal study.

-In its Doing Business 2008 survey, the World Bank (which in that year rated New Zealand as the second-most business-friendly country worldwide), gave New Zealand rank 13 out of 178 in the business-friendliness of its hiring laws.
+In its Doing Business 2008 survey, the World Bank, which that year rated New Zealand as the second-most business-friendly country worldwide, gave New Zealand rank 13 out of 178 in the business-friendliness of its hiring laws.

 New Zealanders have a high level of life satisfaction as measured by international surveys; this is despite lower GDP per-head levels than many other OECD countries.
 The country was ranked 20th on the 2006 Human Development Index, which also accounts for non-economic factors such as literacy and public health, and 15th in The Economist's 2005 worldwide quality-of-life index.
 The country was further ranked 1st in life satisfaction and 5th in overall prosperity in the 2007 Legatum Institute prosperity index.
 In addition, the 2007 Mercer Quality of Living Survey ranked Auckland 5th place and Wellington 12th place in the world on its list.